mbosten/preprocessing-latent-multiverse/README.md

-# AlphaComplexBenchmarking - Multiverse Pipeline
+# preprolamu - Multiverse Pipeline

 This repository implements a multiverse analysis pipeline for studying how preprocessing variations influence the latent representation of a dataset, using:
 - automatic data cleaning (one-time per dataset),